getbraincloud/braincloud-docs/docs/api/2_capi/leaderboard/removeplayerscore.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-leaderboardId | The id of the leaderboard. groupId | The id of the group. versionId | The version of the leaderboard.
+leaderboardId | The leaderboard to post to. versionId | The version of the leaderboard.
 Use -1 to specify the currently active leaderboard version.